Mayoral elections in Hartford, Connecticut: General election

 Hartford is a highly Democratic city; therefore, Bronin was anticipated to win the general election.

 2019

 The 2019 Hartford mayoral election was held on November 5, 2019.
 Incumbent Democrat Luke Bronin won reelection.

 Democratic primary

 The Democratic primary was held on September 10.
 The race had been considered competitive.
 Incumbent mayor Luke Bronin defeated former mayor Eddie Perez and state representative Brandon McGee in the Democratic primary.

 Turnout in the Democratic primary was approximately 22%.

 Republican nomination

 Republicans cross endorsed candidate J. Stan McCauley, who had been running as an independent.
 This came despite McCauley identifying himself to be a Democrat.
 McCauley had twice before been a candidate for mayor.

 Libertarian endorsement

-Aaron Lewis, founder and director of the Scribe's Institute, changed his party affiliation from Democratic to Libertarian few months before the election.
+Aaron Lewis, founder and director of the Scribe's Institute, changed his party affiliation from Democratic to Libertarian few months before the election and ran as their nominee.